Amaurosis fugax is a temporary loss of vision in one eye due to a lack of blood flow to the retina.

-Tests include a complete eye and neurological exam.
-The doctor or nurse will also use a stethoscope to listen to the arteries in your neck.
+Tests include a complete eye and nervous system exam.
+The doctor or nurse will also use a stethoscope to listen to the carotid arteries in your neck.

 In some cases, an eye exam will reveal a bright spot where the clot is blocking the retinal artery.
 A carotid ultrasound or magnetic resonance angiography (MRA) scan should be done to see if you have a blockage in the carotid artery.